Laura Cumming: Early life

 Cumming is the daughter of the Scottish artists James Cumming and Betty Elston, his wife.
 She initially studied literature, came to London in her early twenties, and worked there in publishing in the 1980s, though she found her 'sense of life' came 'through streams of pictures' rather than sentences.
-A memoir based on her mother's disappearance as a child, On Chapel Sands: My Mother and Other Missing Persons, was published in July 2019 by Chatto.
+A memoir based on her mother's disappearance for five days as a child, On Chapel Sands: My Mother and Other Missing Persons, (Note: Five Days Gone: The Mystery of My Mother's Disappearance as a Child, for US Edition) was published in July 2019 by Chatto.
 It was shortlisted for the 2019 Baillie Gifford Prize.

 Career

 Cumming was literary editor of the BBC's The Listener, assistant editor of the New Statesman, and the presenter of Nightwaves on BBC Radio 3.

 Cumming has written two books on art.
 Her work on self-portraits, A Face to the World: On Self-Portraits (2009), was praised by Serena Davies in The Daily Telegraph for seeking to "persuade us, with sumptuous superlatives, how great her subjects are" rather than baffling the reader with art theory as some other works do.
 Her work on the discovery of a lost Diego Velázquez portrait by John Snare in 1845, The Vanishing Man: In Pursuit of Velázquez (2016), was described by Honor Clerk in The Spectator as "a study in obsession, a paean of praise to an artist of genius, a detective story and, for the author, an exorcism of grief".
 Fisun Güner, in The Independent praised the "beautifully compelling accounts of Velázquez's paintings" that revealed as much about Cumming's own relationship with the work of Velázquez as it did about the ostensible subject of the book.
 Jonathan Beckman in The Times, however, felt that the book was "breathless" and that its source materials (or lack thereof) didn't completely support the weight that Cumming placed on them.
 The book was serialised on BBC Radio 4 in a reading by Siobhan Redmond.

 Cumming's book On Chapel Sands: My Mother and Other Missing Persons, published in 2019, was shortlisted for the Costa Book award in the Biography and Memoir category, 2019.
-Cumming's 2023 book Thunderclap: A Memoir of Art and Life & Sudden Death, was said by a reviewer to be "an autobiography in images that doubles as a tour through the art of the [17th-century] Dutch Golden Age" and to be "first and foremost a biography.
-Its elegiac meanderings return time and time again to the figure of Carel Fabritius", who has been "[t]axonomized by art historians as the 'missing link' between Rembrandt (in whose workshop he apprenticed) and Vermeer...."
+Her 2023 book, Thunderclap: A Memoir of Art and Life & Sudden Death, received positive reviews; writing for The Washington Post, Becca Rothfeld called it "an autobiography in images that doubles as a tour through the art of the [17th-century] Dutch Golden Age" and noted how "[I]ts elegiac meanderings return time and time again to the figure of Carel Fabritius", while Time included the book on its year-end list of "The 100 Must-Read Books of 2023".